Axl-91/advent25/README.md

 Not me.

-I'm attempting a completely unreasonable challenge:

-### Solve each day’s puzzle (maybe?) in a different programming language (until I eventually run out of languages I know or sanity).
+**I'll try to solve each day’s puzzle in a different programming language.**

 ---

 >Will I regret this?